warrior-cravings/warrior-cravings.github.io/index.md

 <img src="images/mockups/vendors_userpage.png">

+### Feeling Hungry

+Click on this option to randomly generate places to eat when you feel hungry but do not know where to go.

 ## Vendor Profile

 In the Vendor Profile (upon approval of the Admin), you get a chance to expose and share your food to all the users.